What is specialist disability accommodation?

-Specialist Disability Accommodation (SDA) is a range of housing designed for people with extreme functional impairment or very high needs.
+Specialist Disability Accommodation (SDA) is a range of housing designed for people with extreme functional impairment or very high support needs.

-SDA usually involves a shared home with a small number of other people.
+People who live in SDA usually share with a small number of other people.

 SDA funding includes the cost of the home or building you live in.
-Usually, you'll still need to pay rent or other personal costs to live in SDA.

 We’ll start by getting you to complete the Home and Living Supports Request Form.